Hitting the Hiking Trails in Bwindi Impenetrable Forest

 The view from the top is unbelievably beautiful – Lake Bunyonyi – that magical – mystical lake below – Mafuga Forest Reserve – Bwindi Forest – the Virunga Volcanoes – well worth the hike-climb.

-Ruhija is about an hour plus from Buhoma – if you are doing this hike, it is best you stay in the Ruhija area of the park.
+Ruhija is about an hour plus from Buhoma – if you are doing this hike, you should stay in the Ruhija area of the Park.

 (7 hours in length – the difficulty level – strenuous – location – Ruhija)

 The Mubwindi Swamp Trail moves along a path in the forest that descends through the majestic Rainforest with scenic viewpoints along the way of green valleys and the Virunga Volcano Chain.
 You might see Forest Elephants, Chimpanzees, even Gorillas, Bushbucks, Monkeys, and Bush Pigs since they all live in that part of Bwindi Rainforest.

 This part of Bwindi Impenetrable Forest and this hike, in particular to Mubwindi Swamp needs a special authorization from the Uganda Wildlife Authority Staff in Bwindi Impenetrable Forest.

 The Mubwindi Swamp Trail is a must-do for birders, and a knowledgeable guide will be at your side.